 Well, well.
 We suppose this was probably inevitable.
 Head over to Holland to take advantage of this convenient transport vending machine.
 The machine lets you rent the bike from one end and return to the other.
 Pretty ingenious.

 You can find these beauties at JFK Airport in New York.
-We've all been there, there is a big event and you've not found the time to get your hands on a present.
+We've all been there, there is a big event and you haven't found the time to get your hands on a present.
 This is a very handy machine for super-last-minute shopping just before you board your plane.

 You can get anything from sunglasses to cameras even beats headphones!